 - Make sure the water supply to the unit is on.
 Refer to Water Line Shut-Off Valve Location for details.

 - Verify the ice maker is free of obstructions or jammed ice cubes.
-Use a hairdryer aimed toward the fill tube and ice mold on low for 5-10 minutes to free stuck ice cubes.

 - Verify the ice maker water fill tube is not blocked.
 See Ice Maker Fill Tube Frozen.